 Mild side effects are common, particularly at the beginning of treatment or following changes in the regime.
-The most common side effect is sedation or lethargy, but other signs can also occur.
-Most side effects are temporary, and disappear as the cat becomes used to the medication.
+The most common side effect is sedation/lethargy but other signs can also occur.
+Most side effects are temporary and disappear as the cat gets used to the medication.
 If side effects persist or seem severe, notify your veterinarian.

 DO NOT CHANGE THE DOSE OR TIMING OF MEDICATION WITHOUT CONSULTING YOUR VETERINARIAN FIRST.

-Why is my cat still seizuring after we started the medication?
+Why is my cat still having seizures after starting the medication?

 Sometimes, treatment will appear to have failed, especially during the first month or two.
 In many cases, this is because the dosage and timing of the medication need adjustment.
 The first thing you should do in this case is to check that you are following the instructions on the medication label correctly.
 After your cat has been on medication for several weeks, your veterinarian may take a blood sample to ensure that your cat has enough medication circulating in the bloodstream.
 This will allow your veterinarian to determine the appropriate dose of medication.